Black Sheep Code

 Why I don't like API mocking as a necessary frontend testing strategy

-It seems that API mocking, using tools like msw are the default approach for frontend testing these days.
+It seems that API mocking, using tools like MSW, are the default approach for frontend testing these days.

 Code for these examples can be found here.